 It Helps Us Find The Right Approach

 First, with live productions, there are USUALLY a number of different approaches.
 For a multi-camera show, we could bring in a small production truck, or we could bring in a flight pack.
 These are 2 viable solutions, but each have different price points.
 A flight pack is usually more cost effective, but if you’re looking for a more controlled production environment, then a truck may be a better solution.
 Our approach to every project is custom, because no two projects are the same.
-If we know the dollar amount that you have to work with, we’re not going to waste our time pricing out solutions that would be above your max budget.
+If we know your target production budget up front, we’re not going to waste our time pricing out solutions that would be above what you have to spend.
 We’ll build an approach that meets your goals, maximizes your investment, and meets your budgetary objectives.

 It Helps Us Establish Credibility